 - Responses should use 1.5 line spacing and a font size no smaller than 10-point.

 - Responses must be completed before submitting your application.

 - Prepare your responses carefully.
 The Admissions Committee considers your answers important in the selection process.

 - All essays are scanned using plagiarism detection software.
 Plagiarism is considered a cheating violation within the Honor Code and will not be tolerated in the admissions process.

-Required Short Answer Questions: Answer all 3 questions.
+Instructions: Answer all 3 of the following questions.
 For each short answer question, respond in 250 characters only (the equivalent of about 50 words).

 - What are your short-term goals, post-MBA?

 - Life is full of uncertainties, and plans and circumstances can change.
 As a result, navigating a career requires you to be adaptable.
 Should the short-term goals that you provided above not materialize what alternative directions have you considered?